opensearch-project/sql/docs/user/ppl/cmd/patterns.rst

 Example 1: Create the new field
 ===============================

-The example shows how to use ``punct`` method to extract punctuations in ``email`` for each document.
+The example shows how to use extract punctuations in ``email`` for each document.
 Parsing a null field will return an empty string.

 PPL query::